ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Suffix of the {{site.data.keyword.cos_full_notm}}.
 Consider the file type of your file when specifying the suffix.
 This value is optional.
 </dd>
 <dt>`-w`, `--wait`</dt>
 <dd>Create the {{site.data.keyword.cos_full_notm}} event subscription and wait for the subscription to be ready.
-If you specify the `wait` option, the subscription create waits for a maximum time in seconds, as set by the `wait-timeout` option, for the subscription to become ready.
-If the subscription is not ready within the specified `wait-timeout` period, the {{site.data.keyword.cos_full_notm}} event subscription create fails.
+If you specify the `--wait` option, the subscription create waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the subscription to become ready.
+If the subscription is not ready within the specified `--wait-timeout` period, the {{site.data.keyword.cos_full_notm}} event subscription create fails.
 This value is optional.
 The default value is <code>true</code>.
 </dd>
 <dt>`-wto`, `--wait-timeout`</dt>
 <dd>The length of time in seconds to wait for the {{site.data.keyword.cos_full_notm}} event subscription to be ready to start.
-This value is required if the `wait` option is specified.
-This value is ignored if the `no-wait` option is specified.
+This value is required if the `--wait` option is specified.
+This value is ignored if the `--no-wait` option is specified.
 The default value is <code>15</code>.
 </dd>
 </dl>